LordKirigiri/Language_study/anglish/Eng_June24.md

 6. The Sicilian project stemmed from the confluence of two of Henry's obsessions
 7. at large
 8. who should have been a propitious judge became a terrible enemy
-9. Alfred beat his children for even the smallest misdemeanour
+9. Alfred beat his children for even the smallest misdemeanor
 10. order the writ against his subject
 11. a tinge of sadness in her voice
 12. The government should be accountable for all the people of the country